How much can I work when I receive Social Security disability benefits?

 Will I lose my health coverage if I go to work?

 What if I go to work and then my disability gets worse?

 Do you have questions about Social Security’s work incentives and safety nets?

 We open our toll-free telephone line on Mondays from 9:00 – 11:00 a.m. and on Thursdays from 2:00 – 4:00 p.m. to anyone.
 Call 1-855-384-2844.

 You will speak with Shannon Smiles, a Certified Work Incentive Coordinator (CWIC).

 This is a free, confidential service to help you make informed choices about going to work.

-The Maryland Mental Health Employment Network (MMHEN) helps individuals with serious mental illness to use Social Security’s Ticket to Work and personalized benefits counseling to become employed.
+The Maryland Mental Health Employment Network (MMHEN) uses Social Security’s Ticket to Work program and personalized benefits counseling to help Social Security disability beneficiaries to go to work and stay employed.

 The Maryland Mental Hygiene Administration funds the Maryland Mental Health Employment Network.
 Taking part in our programs is free and voluntary.